• Skip to primary navigation

 Nervous or Uncomfortable Laughter

 During the 1960s, Yale psychologist Stanley Milgram and colleagues conducted a study instructing participants to administer electric shocks to strangers.
 The shocks would increase in power up to 450 volts.
-Unknown to the participants, the strangers in the study were also researchers who were not being shocked.
+Unknown to the participants, the strangers in the study were also researchers who were not shocked.
 However, some participants who thought they were applying higher voltage shocks laughed when the “strangers” pretended to scream.
 The researchers concluded it was nervous laughter.

 An individual observing one person bullying another may disagree with the act but may laugh as a means of controlling their anxiety.
 The tendency to laugh it off may lessen the stress and discomfort of the situation.
 A person may also feel compelled to laugh because others are laughing.
 However, after thinking about it later, individuals who laughed at the bullied person may feel distressed due to guilt or anxiety.